IBMDecisionOptimization/docplex-examples/README.md

 Optionally, you can run your optimization in the cloud with the IBM Decision Optimization on Cloud service.

-- Register for the DOcloud free trial and use it free for 30 days.
+- Register for the DOcplexcloud free trial and use it free for 30 days.
 See [Free trial](https://developer.ibm.com/docloud/try-docloud-free).

 - Get your API key
-    With your free trial, you can generate a key to access the DOcloud API.
+    With your free trial, you can generate a key to access the DOcplexcloud API.
     Visit the [Get API key & base URL](http://developer.ibm.com/docloud/docs/api-key) page to generate the key once you've registered.
-    This page also contains the base URL you must use for DOcloud.
+    This page also contains the base URL you must use for DOcplexcloud.

 ## Get your IBM® ILOG CPLEX Optimization Studio edition